djessemoody/cfb/README.md

 After these 10,000 iterations the last week's ranking is averaged for each team and is the team's score (lower is better).
 Teams are then ranked by their scores.
 That is the final ranking.
-I also provide a standard deviation (which ends up being quite large in my opinion except for the very worst teams).
+I also provide a bootstrapped uncertainty analysis.